fedfedmedved/quanttop-thesis/src/chapter2 main result.md

 Unfortunately, we cannot guarantee that unwrapping will allow to reduce the absolute value of all relative degrees below 1.
 But the following lemma shows that unwrapping can bound relative degrees, that is, absolute values of all relative degrees are $\lesssim 1$.

-Lemma.
+Lemma (Lemma 2.4 in Guth).
 : Suppose $\omega$ is a real cocycle in $C^n(Tri_L, \R)$, and $\| \omega \|_{L^\infty (\partial B^{m+1})} \leq 1$, then there is an integral $(n-1)$-cochain $\alpha$ which vanishes on $\partial B^{m+1}$ so that
 $$\| \omega - \delta \alpha \|_{L^\infty} \lesssim 1.$$

-Sadly, proving this lemma using estimates for extensions and primitives ended up being out of scope of this theses.
-We refer to Guth [@Guth] for the proof.
+Sadly, proving this lemma using estimates for extensions and primitives ended up being out of scope of this thesis.
+We refer to section 2.2 in [@Guth] for the proof.
 Let us use the lemma to finish the proof.

 Lemma.
 : Given a relative degree $\omega$ there is a Lipschitz map $\lambda: \Delta^n \rightarrow S^n$ that realizes $\omega$.